ichatter/design-patterns/README.md

 + **jdk based observer pattern**, java provides an inbuilt platform for implementing Observer pattern through `java.util.Observable` class and `java.util.Observer` interface.
 However, it’s not widely used because the implementation is really simple and most of the times we customize my own interfaces and implement them,namely *customized observer pattern*.

 + **customized observer pattern**, we would implement a simple subejct and observers can register to this subejct.

+### 6. Decorator
+The Decorator Pattern uses composition instead of inheritance to extend the functionality of an object at runtime.
+At the same time, other instances of the same class will not be affected by this, so individual object gets the modified behavior.